 Also, their bass delivery varies noticeably across users and is sensitive to the quality of fit, seal, and whether you wear glasses.
 The response here represents the average bass response and your experience may vary.

-The G432 mid-range is great.
-The response throughout the range is fairly flat and well-balanced, but it is slightly overemphasized by just over 2dB.
+The Logitech G432's mid-range is great.
+The response throughout the range is fairly flat and well-balanced, but it's slightly overemphasized by just over 2dB.
 This will result in a clear and accurate reproduction of vocals and lead instruments, but they might sound a bit too forward and mid-rangy.

 The imaging performance is good.
 Weighted group delay is at 0.35, which is within very good limits.
 The GD graph also shows that the entire group delay response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in frequency and amplitude.
 This is important for the proper placement and localization of objects (voices, instruments, video game effects) in the stereo field.
 However, we measured a significant mismatch in their phase response.
 This could make the stereo image a bit weak in the higher frequencies and give the sense that there's a hole in the middle of the stereo field.
 Note that these results are only valid for our test unit, and yours may perform differently.

-The soundstage of the G432 is mediocre.
+The Logitech G432's soundstage is mediocre.
 The PRTF graph shows a good amount of pinna interaction, with a decent degree of accuracy.
 This results in a soundstage that sounds large, but their closed-back design and the fact that there is no 10kHz notch present will make it sound unnatural and positioned inside the listener’s head as opposed to in front.

-The noise isolation of the G432 is poor.
+The Logitech G432's noise isolation is poor.
 Although their enclosure design is closed-back, these headphones don’t block a lot of ambient noise and won’t be suitable for noisy environments like your commute or a large gaming event.
-Since they don’t have the same porous pads as the G430, they isolate a bit better, but they don’t do a great job.
+Since they don’t have the same porous pads as the Logitech G430 Gaming Headset, they isolate a bit better, but they don’t do a great job.
 They do not achieve any isolation in the bass range, important for cutting out the rumble of airplane and bus engines.
 In the mid-range, occupied mostly by speech, they reduce outside noise by about 6dB, which is barely noticeable.
 In the treble range, occupied by sharp S and T sounds, they achieved about 26dB of isolation, which is decent.

 The leakage performance is decent.
-The significant portion of their leakage is between 1kHz and 7kHz, which is a relatively broad range.
+A significant portion of their leakage is between 1kHz and 7kHz, which is a relatively broad range.
 This means their leakage will sound fuller than that of in-ears and earbuds, but not as full-bodied as that of open-back headphones.
-Also, the overall level of their leakage is not very loud.
+Also, the overall level of their leakage isn't very loud.
 At 100dB SPL and 1 foot away, the leakage averages 38dB SPL and peaks at around 51dB SPL, which is just about the noise floor of most offices.

 These headphones do not have a battery.

-The G432 are compatible with the G Hub software, but it doesn’t have the same amount of customization as some other Logitech products.
+The Logitech G432 are compatible with the G HUB software, but it doesn’t have the same amount of customization as some other Logitech products.
 With these headphones, you get a nice 10-band EQ, volume, mic, and sidetone levels, on top of surround sound customization.
 Also, you have a few EQ presets that you can’t modify.
 However, you can create and save your own EQ settings, which is nice.
-You won’t be able to map buttons like on the Logitech G933 Wireless Gaming Headset and the Logitech G935 Wireless Gaming Headset, as these headphones don’t have additional buttons for it.
+You can't map buttons like on the Logitech G933 Wireless Gaming Headset and the Logitech G935 Wireless Gaming Headset, as these headphones don’t have additional buttons for it.
 That said, there have been several user reports of problems trying to use this software, which includes startup issues, freezing, and connection issues with some devices.
 We didn't encounter these problems during testing, but if you'd like to share your experience using Logitech G HUB with this product, please leave a comment in the discussions.

-These headphones are not Bluetooth-compatible.
+These headphones aren't Bluetooth-compatible.
 For gaming headphones with Bluetooth connectivity, take a look at the HyperX Cloud Mix.

-These headphones are very versatile and can basically be used with any platform for mic and audio support.
-However, you won’t be able to use their USB dongle on Xbox One, so you will need to use the 1/8" TRRS connection with a controller.
-On PC, you’ll have to use the included Y-splitter to use both the mic and headphone ports if you are not using the USB dongle.
+These headphones are very versatile, and you can use them with any platform for mic and audio support.
+However, you can't use their USB dongle on Xbox One, so you need to use the 1/8" TRRS connection with a controller.
+On PC, you have to use the included Y-splitter to use both the mic and headphone ports if you aren't using the USB dongle.